These are the marks used in English writing:

 I went to the store and bought a few items.
 I then went to my friend’s house to watch the new Star Trek movie.
 He said the movie was amazing.

-The party was a complete success.
-Everyone kept the surprise a secret, and the look on Tom’s face when he walked in was priceless.
+e.g.: The party was a complete success as everyone kept the surprise a secret, and the look on Tom’s face when he walked in was priceless.

-You can split these two independent clauses by a period as well.
-However, because the second sentence is related to the first in terms of providing an explanation for the success, a semicolon would work better as an introduction to that explanation.
+You can also split the two sentences (independent clauses) by a period as well.
+However, because the second sentence is related to the first in terms of providing an extension of the success, a semicolon would work better as an introduction to that explanation.

 The police investigation concluded that the explosion was an accident triggered by faulty wiring; they further concluded that a mouse must have chewed at the wires to expose them.
 (Notice the removal of the conjunction and.
-Some writers will leave the and after the semicolon, but it is unnecessary.)
+In some cases, some writers will leave the and after the semicolon, but it is unnecessary.)

 We can also use a semicolon in the same way as we use a comma in a list.
 We would use the semicolon instead of the comma when the items in the list are longer, for example phrases or clauses in themselves, or when the items themselves contain a comma.
 Doing so makes the writing less messy.